-The Group had no capital commitments or off-balance sheet arrangements at 31 December 2019 (31 December 2018: nil).
-Subsequently, Glencore and ZIOC have agreed a 2020 Project Work Programme and Budget for the Project of up to US\$1.2m plus US\$0.1m of discretionary spend.
-ZIOC has agreed to contribute towards Q1 - Q3 of this work programme and budget an amount comprising US\$0.4m of which \$0.2m has already been funded (with a further potential commitment of up to US\$0.2m on finalisation of the Q4 figures) plus 49.99% of all discretionary items approved jointly with Glencore.
-Ignoring any entitlement to savings, ZIOC's potential contribution to the Project in 2020 under the 2020 Funding Agreement is as described above.
+The Group had no capital commitments or off-balance sheet arrangements at 31 December 2020 (31 December 2019: nil).
+Subsequently, Glencore and ZIOC have agreed a 2021 Project Work Programme and Budget for the Project of up to US\$1.3m plus US\$0.1m of discretionary spend.
+ZIOC has agreed to contribute towards this work programme and budget an amount comprising US\$0.6m plus 49.99% of all discretionary items approved jointly with Glencore.
+Ignoring any entitlement to savings, ZIOC's potential contribution to the Project in 2021 under the 2021 Funding Agreement is as described above.